Usha Haley: Research impact

 In October 2009, Haley's research on subsidies to China's industry was used by the US government to question Chinese trade and production practices in the US-China Joint Commission on Commerce and Trade (JCCT), the major venue for business and trade negotiations between the two countries.

 In July 2010, drawing on her research on China's paper industry, 104 U.S. senators and Representatives wrote a "bi-partisan letter to President Obama" recommending action on China trade.

 In September 2011, Haley delivered a Thought Leader presentation on business and government relations in China at the Economist's flagship High Growth Market Summit in London.

 In January 2012, her research on subsidies to Chinese auto parts became part of a congressional effort to demand an inquiry into Chinese auto-parts production and effects on US jobs.
 The bi-partisan effort is led by Senator Sherrod Brown (Ohio), Senator Debbie Stabenow (Michigan), industry groups and think tanks.

 In 2012, her research on the evolution of the global energy industry supported the Obama administration's and industry groups' successful levying of tariffs on Chinese solar panel imports into the USA.

 In July 2013, Haley served as a witness in the United States Senate hearing on Smithfield and beyond: Examining foreign purchases of American food companies.
 Citing food-safety violations, senior managers' connections to the Chinese Communist Party, Chinese government competitive stances, Chinese subsidies and research on Chinese strategy, Haley advocated against the takeover of Virginia-based Smithfield Foods by Chinese company Shuanghui on national-security grounds.

-In April 2006 she testified before the US-China Economic and Security Review Commission on the effects of Chinese government subsidies on US business operations in China.
-In March 2007, she testified before the United States House Committee on Ways and Means in support of the ground-breaking, US federal trade legislation, The Nonmarket Economy Trade Remedy Act of 2007.
+In April 2006, she testified before the US-China Economic and Security Review Commission on the effects of Chinese government subsidies on US business operations in China.

+In March 2007, she testified before the United States House Committee on Ways and Means in support of the US federal trade legislation, The Nonmarket Economy Trade Remedy Act of 2007.
 She has also presented her research on China before the U.S. International Trade Commission, the United States Trade Representative and the United States Department of Commerce.

 Awards and honors

-In August 2012, Haley received the Academy of Management's Practice Impact Award for influential research with impact.
+In August 2012, Haley received the Academy of Management's Practice Impact Award for her research on strategic trade issues, particularly between the USA and China, which has impacted federal policy.